ReGlove: A Soft Pneumatic Glove for Activities of Daily Living Assistance via Wrist-Mounted Vision: SYSTEM DESIGN

 Pneumatic Circuit: The system employs a semi-closed loop design with separate inflation and deflation subloops.
 During extension, the inflation pump activates while selected finger solenoids open; during flexion, the vacuum pump activates with reversed valve states.
 An exhaust solenoid regulates pressure between cycles.

-Control Inputs: While the system architecture supports multiple input modalities (sEMG, EEG, EOG), we use a simple tactile switch for benchtop validation to isolate vision system performance.
+Control Inputs: While the system architecture supports multiple input modalities (surface Electromyography, Electroencephalography, Electrooculography), we use a simple tactile switch for benchtop validation to isolate vision system performance.
 This allows future drop-in replacement with sEMG once IRB approval is secured for clinical studies.

 The total hardware cost is approximately \$\SI{235.00}{} (Table \ref{tab:cost_breakdown}), with detailed specifications in supplementary materials.